-Stories from ‘A History of Change Ringing in Scotland’
+Stories from 'A history of change ringing in Scotland'

 In this month’s fascinating episode, Simon Aves takes host Cathy Booth on an entertaining romp through Scotland’s bell ringing history.
 You may be surprised to learn it is very different to England’s.

 Who knew the Scots were so fond of peace and quiet?
 Cathy learns that in the past the best way to annoy people in Dundee was to travel up there and ring all their bells.
-And beware the constable waiting at the bottom of the tower to arrest you for that very noisy peal you just rang.
+And beware of the constable waiting at the bottom of the tower to arrest you for that very noisy peal you just rang.
 Or worse still, the constable might well follow you to the pub and then ban you from ringing, perish the thought!

-St Mary’s Edinburgh ’The Ringing Palace’ c 1895
+St Mary’s Edinburgh ’The Ringing Palace’ c 1895 SACR Golden Jubilee in 1982

-Inaugural meeting SACR 1932 outside St Mary’s Cathedral Edinburgh April 23 1932
+Inaugural meeting SACR 1932 outside St Mary’s

-Oldest change-ringing bells in Scotland waiting to be re-installed at St Andrew & St George, Edinburgh
+re-installed at St Andrew & St George, Edinburgh

-Simon ringing a bell down at St Mary’s
+The cover of Simon’s book Simon ringing a bell down at St Mary’s

 Top 5 Takeaways